Treechcer/FORGE/readme.md

 > Note: if you change it from g++ to something else, you should have in mind that the compilation might not work if you use other compiler.
 That command looks like this (default): `g++ -c file1.cpp file1.cpp -o app.exe` this is mostly used if you remap your g++ command to something else.

+## inputs

+Inputs are used to change the behaviour of FORGE, you don't have to really use them, but they provide more functionality.

+### -timeTest {n}

+This is for testing how fast you can compile your project, the {n} stands for number of how many times you want to test it to get aaverage time.

+### -thread {n}

+This is used to change the number of threads, I want to also add it into config later but that can wait.

+### -staticLibraryCompile

+This is used if you want to compile into static library, more details in chapter about [Static Libraries](#static-libraries).

 ## Usage

 You have to use forge in your root of you C++ project (at the start of the whole project, "root" should be the same folder as github repo starts in most cases or where it would start), because the .exe will be outputted there, otherwise it might not work.

+### Library Compile

+#### Static Libraries

+To compile into library you have to call FORGE with parametre `-staticLibCompile` which compiles your library and places it into `LIBS/STATIC`.

+#### Dynamic Libraries

+This is not implemented yet, it'll be implemented in future.

 ## Installation